uclh-criu/recruit-answer-waishing/README.md

 Embedded H2 database already bundles in spring boot.
 I think it is perfect for this kind of small/POC project.

-### Run Docker Compose to dockerize and start frontend and backend one off
+### Run Docker Compose to dockerize and start frontend and backend in one off
     docker compose up -d